TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/Other/RB_GH/RB_PracticeSections.md

 Largely sourced from a [C3/RBN Docs page](http://docs.c3universe.com/rbndocs/index.php?title=All_Practice_Sections), the rest are taken from one of the game's files.

 For best usability, these section names should be checked for in both `[section <name>]` and `[prc_<name>]` events, with and without brackets.
-Any misspellings in names are verbatim from the game.
+Any misspellings in names are verbatim from the game, indicated by `(sic)` next to the name.
 Also note that some of these events have the same event names as ones from Guitar Hero 2, but have different in-game names.

 This document is likely missing some section names here and there, feel free to add any that are missing.